OWASP/CheatSheetSeries/cheatsheets_draft/Kubernetes_Security_Cheat_Sheet.md

 For more information on security context for Pods, refer to the documentation at https://kubernetes.io/docs/tasks/configure-pod-container/security-context/

+### Implement Service Mesh
+A service mesh is an infrastructure layer for microservices applications that can help reduce the complexity of managing microservices and deployments by handling infrastructure service communication quickly, securely and reliably.
+Service meshes are great at solving operational challenges and issues when running containers and microservices because they provide a uniform way to secure, connect and monitor microservices.
+Service mesh provides the following advantages:

+#### Obeservability
+Service Mesh provides tracing and telemetry metrics that make it easy to understand your system and quickly root cause any problems.

+#### Security
+A service mesh provides security features aimed at securing the services inside your network and quickly identifying any compromising traffic entering your cluster.
+A service mesh can help you more easily manage security through mTLS, ingress and egress control, and more.

+* mTLS and Why it Matters
+		Securing microservices is hard.
+There are a multitude of tools that address microservices security, but service mesh is the most elegant solution for addressing encryption of on-the-wire traffic within the network.
+		Service mesh provides defense with mutual TLS (mTLS) encryption of the traffic between your services.
+The mesh can automatically encrypt and decrypt requests and responses, removing that burden from the application developer.
+It can also improve performance by prioritizing the reuse of existing, persistent connections, reducing the need for the computationally expensive creation of new ones.
+With service mesh, you can secure traffic over the wire and also make strong identity-based authentication and authorizations for each microservice.
+		We see a lot of value in this for enterprise companies.
+With a good service mesh, you can see whether mTLS is enabled and working between each of your services and get immediate alerts if security status changes.

+* Ingress & Egress Control
+Service mesh adds a layer of security that allows you to monitor and address compromising traffic as it enters the mesh.
+Istio integrates with Kubernetes as an ingress controller and takes care of load balancing for ingress.
+This allows you to add a level of security at the perimeter with ingress rules.
+Egress control allows you to see and manage external services and control how your services interact with them.

+#### Operational Control
+A service mesh allows security and platform teams to set the right macro controls to enforce access controls, while allowing developers to make customizations they need to move quickly within these guardrails.

+#### RBAC
+A strong Role Based Access Control (RBAC) system is arguably one of the most critical requirements in large engineering organizations, since even the most secure system can be easily circumvented by overprivileged users or employees.
+Restricting privileged users to least privileges necessary to perform job responsibilities, ensuring access to systems are set to “deny all” by default, and ensuring proper documentation detailing roles and responsibilities are in place is one of the most critical security concerns in the enterprise.

+#### Disadvantages
+Along with the many advantages, Service mesh also brings in its set of challenges, few of them are listed below:
+* Added Complexity: The introduction of proxies, sidecars and other components into an already sophisticated environment dramatically increases the complexity of development and operations.
+* Required Expertise: Adding a service mesh such as Istio on top of an orchestrator such as Kubernetes often requires operators to become experts in both technologies.
+* Slowness: Service meshes are an invasive and intricate technology that can add significant slowness to an architecture.
+* Adoption of a Platform: The invasiveness of service meshes force both developers and operators to adapt to a highly opinionated platform and conform to its rules.

+### Implementing Open Policy Agent (OPA) for a centralized policy management
+OPA is a project that started in 2016 aimed at unifying policy enforcement across different technologies and systems.
+It can be used to enforce policies on their platforms (like Kubernetes clusters).
+When it comes to Kubernetes, RBAC and Pod security policies to impose fine-grained control over the cluster.
+But again, this will only apply to the cluster but not outside the cluster.
+That’s where Open Policy Agent (OPA) comes into play.
+OPA was introduced to create a unified method of enforcing security policy in the stack.

+OPA is a general-purpose, domain-agnostic policy enforcement tool.
+It can be integrated with APIs, the Linux SSH daemon, an object store like CEPH, etc. OPA designers purposefully avoided basing it on any other project.
+Accordingly, the policy query and decision do not follow a specific format.
+That is, you can use any valid JSON data as request attributes as long as it provides the required data.
+Similarly, the policy decision coming from OPA can also be any valid JSON data.
+You choose what gets input and what gets output.
+For example, you can opt to have OPA return a True or False JSON object, a number, a string, or even a complex data object.
+Currently, OPA is part of CNCF as an incubating project.

+Most common use cases of OPA:
+* Application authorization

+	OPA enables you to accelerate time to market by providing pre-cooked authorization technology so you don’t have to develop it from scratch.
+It uses a declarative policy language purpose built for writing and enforcing rules such as, “Alice can write to this repository,” or “Bob can update this account.”
+It comes with a rich suite of tooling to help developers integrate those policies into their applications and even allow the application’s end users to contribute policy for their tenants as well.

+	If you have homegrown application authorization solutions in place, you may not want to rip them out to swap in OPA.
+At least not yet.
+But if you are going to be decomposing those monolithic apps and moving to microservices to scale and improve developer efficiency, you’re going to need a distributed authorization system and OPA is the answer.

+* Kubernetes admission control

+	Kubernetes has given developers tremendous control over the traditional silos of compute, networking and storage.
+Developers today can set up the network the way they want and set up storage the way they want.
+Administrators and security teams responsible for the well-being of a given container cluster need to make sure developers don’t shoot themselves (or their neighbors) in the foot.

+	OPA can be used to build policies that require, for example, all container images to be from trusted sources, that prevent developers from running software as root, that make sure storage is always marked with the encrypt bit, that storage does not get deleted just because a pod gets restarted, that limits internet access, etc.

+	OPA integrates directly into the Kubernetes API server, so it has complete authority to reject any resource—whether compute, networking, storage, etc.—that policy says doesn’t belong in a cluster.
+Moreover, you can expose those policies earlier in the development lifecycle (e.g. the CICD pipeline or even on developer laptops) so that developers can receive feedback as early as possible.
+You can even run policies out-of-band to monitor results so that administrators can ensure policy changes don’t inadvertently do more damage than good.

+* Service mesh authorization

+	And finally, many organizations are using OPA to regulate use of service mesh architectures.
+So, even if you’re not embedding OPA to implement application authorization logic (the top use case discussed above), you probably still want control over the APIs microservices.
+You can execute and achieve that by putting authorization policies into the service mesh.
+Or, you may be motivated by security, and implement policies in the service mesh to limit lateral movement within a microservice architecture.
+Another common practice is to build policies into the service mesh to ensure your compliance regulations are satisfied even when modification to source code is involved.

 ### Limiting resource usage on a cluster
 Resource quota limits the number or capacity of resources granted to a namespace.
 This is most often used to limit the amount of CPU, memory, or persistent disk a namespace can allocate, but can also control how many pods, services, or volumes exist in each namespace.